smartaquametering/smartPhotometer/README.md

 - Filter photometer

 In spectrophotometers a monochromator (with prism or with grating) is used to obtain monochromatic light of defined wavelengths.
 They can also be used to scan the spectrum of the absorbing substance.
+Spectrum scans can be used for additional colorimetric analysis at a wavelength range from 360 nm to 830 nm.

 In filter photometers, optical filters are used to give the monochromatic light.

+### smartPhotoMeter

 Due to the evolution and availability of **various types of LEDs** it is easily possible **to obtain nearly monochromatic light with specific wavelength ranges** for respective measurements, but without the need to setup an complex and sensitive monochromator or filter mechanismn.